 GEN3

 Gen 3 is commonly used for light duty domestic applications and foundations.
 It can be used to construct internal floor slabs that contain no embedded metal and will be covered by carpet, tiles or laminate flooring.
-It is also suitable for domestic garage floors, but we suggest a minimum of RC25/30 should be used if the garage is also used as a workshop.
+It is also suitable for domestic garage floors, but a minimum of RC25/30 should be used if the garage is also used as a workshop.

 Reinforced Concrete (RC)